A Risk-Adaptive Motion Planning Framework for

 Overview of the robustness test setup

+Fig. 4.
 Success rates across various tipping margin angles and motion aggressiveness levels.

 Subsequently, the reactivity and robustness of our method are evaluated by executing non-prehensile transportation of a slender bottle, milk cartons, and a partially filled water cup in a quasi-static environment.
 Notably, the implementation remains based on the cuboid model (5 × 5 × 20 cm) without object-specific parameter tuning.